 Individuals who clutter often have interruptions in their speech related to speaking very quickly or irregularly (e.g., sometimes faster, sometimes slower), irregular pauses, and less awareness of their disfluencies.
 They may also change topics quickly or omit syllables when speaking, which can make it hard to be understood by others.
 An individual speaking irregularly or omitting syllables may sound like: “Let’s go get I really like I want ice cre- chocolate!”

 With both stuttering and cluttering, it is typical for anyone to have disfluencies at times, but when it is more than expected and consistently disrupts the flow of speech, it is considered a disorder.

 Generally speaking, a fluency disorder is diagnosed when an individual’s interruptions, or disfluencies, are present in more than 10% of one’s words.

-The 3 main types of stuttering-like disfluencies include: repetitions, blocks, and prolongations.
+The 3 main types of stutter-like disfluencies include repetitions, prolongations, and blocks.

 Who Needs Fluency Goals?